Addiopizzo: Background

+Launch of Addiopizzo

 In 2004, Addiopizzo began with five graduates who wanted to open a bar in Palermo.
 Realising they would be asked to pay a Mafia tithe, they decided instead to organise against the pizzo.
 Frustrated with the Mafia's stranglehold on the local economy and political life, they peppered the city with stickers that were designed to mimic the look of obituary notices and that read: "A whole people who pays the pizzo is a people without dignity."
 They organized demonstrations wearing black T-shirts with the Addiopizzo logo, a broken circle with an X in the middle and the words consumo critico ("critical consumption").